-- Do not use detergent when cleaning the power cord, the USB-AC adapter, or the USB cable (especially the plugs and jacks). - Insert the power plug into the wall outlet as far as it will go. - Unplug the power plug from the wall outlet before leaving the camera unattended for long periods, such as when leaving on a trip, etc.
+- When unplugging from the wall outlet, never pull on the power cord.
+Grasp the power plug and pull. - Do not use detergent when cleaning the power cord (especially the plug), the USB-AC adapter (especially the jack), or the USB cable (especially the plug). - Insert the power plug into the wall outlet as far as it will go. - Unplug the power plug from the wall outlet before leaving the camera unattended for long periods, such as when leaving on a trip, etc. - At least once a year, use a cloth or vacuum cleaner to clean any dust build up on the prongs of the power plug and in the area around them.